Re-Elect · Precinct 8 · Town Meeting

 Vote Eric Stone for Precinct 8

-Endorsed by Brookline for Everyone & Brookline Progressives
+Endorsed by Brookline for Everyone, Progressive Brookline, & Brookline PAX

-Pro housing · Pro schools · Pro environment · Present & accountable
+Pro housing · Pro schools · Pro walkable neighborhoods · Present & accountable